10 Tips for Recovering From ReLEx Eye Surgery

 10. Avoid cigarettes and fire smoke

 Smoke of any kind is irritating to your eyes at the best of times but can be especially potent following ReLEx surgery.
 Be extra careful to avoid any type of smoking after surgery, be it cigarettes or sitting around a bonfire.
+If you have any questions about laser eye surgery in Toronto, feel free to reach out!

 Contact Clearview Vision Institute Today